 - Less capacity– The wheels and straps take away some of the packing capacity, so they’re often less roomy than standard backpacks or suitcases.

-Osprey Meridian 60 L 22″ Wheeled Backpack Luggage for Europe
+Osprey Farpoint 65 L 27.5″ Wheeled Backpack Luggage for Europe

-The Osprey Meridian 22” Luggage is a top choice for a hybrid suitcase if you’re looking for a little luxury and some wheels in your pack!
-It’ll fit in European airline overhead bins, has plenty of space for packing, and weighs 8.37 lbs.
+The Osprey Farpoint 27.5” Luggage is a top choice for a hybrid suitcase if you’re looking for a little luxury and some wheels in your pack!
+It has plenty of space for packing and weighs only 6.174 lbs.

-A intrepid user says, “Amazing bag, traveled eight flights in the USA and Europe and never had to check my bags.
-Super easy to get around on cobblestone streets, curbs, boat ramps, and huge crowded airports, all thanks to the wheels.”
+An intrepid user says, “Amazing bag, super easy to get around on cobblestone streets, curbs, boat ramps, and huge crowded airports, all thanks to the wheels.”

 Osprey Fairview 65 Wheeled Luggage for Multi-Days in Europe

 The Osprey Fairview 65 is a slightly larger option that will have you covered for both short and long European getaways!
 The front panel opening makes it super easy to pack, just like a suitcase, and the sturdy wheels are smooth and can handle rough terrain.

 Users appreciate the lightweight suspension, harness, and hip belt that make carrying this bag feel stable and comfortable.
 It features interior, zippered pockets for organization, and is lightweight at 6.2 lbs!

 An owner of this bag shares, “I’ve owned a lot of Osprey bags and have always been a big fan.
 This bag is perfect for traveling.
 Not too big, but not too small.
 It’s also very lightweight without compromising the quality.”